InsightSoftwareConsortium/ITKTrimmedPointSetRegistration/README.rst

 This is a module for trimmed point set registration.

-This module implmenets a trimmed euclidean point set metric that implements a an adpative trimming of the point set used during the optimization in the registration process.
+This module provides a trimmed euclidean point set metric that implements a an adaptive trimming of the point set used during the optimization in the registration process: it provides a decorator to the PointSetMetric that overrides the accumulation of the value and derivative computation to use a trimmed number of points.

 The itkTrimmedEuclideanDistancePointSetToPointSetMetricv4 is multithreaded and signficantly improves perfromance with the patch https://github.com/InsightSoftwareConsortium/ITK/pull/1037.

 Further performance increase can be achieved by subsampling an approximate derivate through SetSamplingRate.

 A Simple Example